SomdattaNag/ASTEROID-SHOOTER-GAME/README.md

-# SPACE-SHOOTER-GAME:
+# ASTEROID-SHOOTER-GAME:
-Developed a 2D Space Shooter game where players navigate a spacecraft to survive in space while destroying incoming asteroids.
+Developed a 2D Asteroid Shooter game where players navigate a spacecraft to survive in space while destroying incoming asteroids.
 Built using Python and Pygame.
 # GAMEPLAY:

 - **Objective**: Destroy as many asteroids as possible to score points while avoiding collisions.